 I’ll put instructions in the recipe box below, but feel free to get in touch if you have any additional questions.

-This masa dough is a great starting point for homemade corn tortillas, tamales, and pupusas.
+This masa dough is a great starting point for homemade corn tortillas and tamales.

 - 2 cups dried field corn